Is It Rude To Wear Kimono?

 I’m now back living in Japan.
 Looking back, I could probably have expressed my thoughts more clearly.

-The moment I realized that I too had behaved as another critical Japanese to them was eye opening, and an interesting discovery for me as well.
+The moment I realised that I too had behaved as another critical Japanese to them was eye opening, and an interesting discovery for me as well.

 Since then, I began to better understand the perspective of some in Japan who are critical of others wearing kimono.
 In being critical, they may just want to preserve our culture in the best way.